Course Overview

 Business Ethics and Sustainability

-The aims of the module is to introduce students to the ethical and sustainability issues that can arise in the business context and to learn the workplace tools available to manage these.
-To develop the personal ethics, skills, and attributes required to manage ethical and sustainability issues.
-To learn how to embed ethics and sustainability in business management practices.
+Learn about the ethical and sustainability issues that can arise in the business context and learn the workplace tools available to manage these.

-To apply frameworks and models to practice in order to evidence evaluative and problem-solving skills for ethical and sustainable development in the real, 21st century business environment.
-To use a range of principles to analyse, evaluate, organise and communicate from a variety of primary and secondary information sources.
+- Apply frameworks and models to practice in order to evidence evaluative and problem-solving skills for ethical and sustainable development in the real, 21st century business environment

 Business Simulation Project (30 credits)